Philippines TraveL GUIDE

 3. Travel insurance for the Philippines

-As part of the Viajar por Filipinas community, by clicking the button below you can get a 5% discount on the purchase of your travel insurance.
-In addition, in this other article we tell you in more detail why it’s the best travel insurance for the Philippines.
+As part of the Travel Around the Philippines community, by clicking the button below you can get a 5% discount on your travel insurance policy.
+In another article, we explain in more detail why we think it’s the best travel insurance for the Philippines.

 5. Is it safe to travel to the Philippines?

-We know, the Spanish Ministry of Foreign Affairs page on the Philippines isn’t very encouraging.
-That, together with the news sometimes shown on the TV, may make you wonder whether it’s safe to travel to the Philippines or not.
-Although it’s likely that you and we don’t know each other at all, we can tell you, with complete frankness, that the Philippines is not a dangerous country.
-With a caveat: “if you travel with common sense”.
+Some of the news you see online or on TV might make you wonder whether it’s safe to travel to the Philippines.
+Although we probably don’t know each other personally, we can tell you, with complete honesty, that the Philippines is not a dangerous country for travelers.
+With one caveat: you need to travel with common sense.

-- Avoid the western area of Mindanao: Cotabato, Tawi-Tawi, Basilan, Sulu… However, you can travel with peace of mind to places on the island such as Siargao, Camiguín, Surigao or Cagayán de Oro.
+• Avoid western Mindanao: Cotabato, Tawi-Tawi, Basilan, Sulu… However, you can travel confidently to places on the island such as Siargao, Camiguin, Surigao or Cagayan de Oro.

-- Watch out for mosquitoes (dengue is common, malaria only in some areas) and, above all, have the best insurance for the Philippines because medical infrastructure is precarious and quality care is very expensive if you need it.
+• Protect yourself from mosquitoes (dengue is common, while malaria is only present in some areas) and, above all, get the best travel insurance for the Philippines, because medical facilities can be limited and quality healthcare is very expensive if you need it.

 On the other hand, it’s common to read that Manila is a dangerous city.
-However, having lived there for years and visited the city as tourists on several occasions in recent years, we don’t agree.
-Obviously, in Manila, as in any other city, there are neighborhoods that aren’t nice and where violent incidents sometimes occur.
-But as a traveler, you simply have to act with caution and stay alert, since thefts do happen, we won’t lie to you.
+However, having lived there for years and visited the city as travelers several times in recent years, we don’t agree.
+Obviously, in Manila, as in any other city, there are neighborhoods that are best avoided and where violent incidents sometimes occur.
+But as a traveler, you simply need to use caution and stay alert, because thefts do happen — we won’t lie to you.

-If you’re thinking about traveling to the Philippines solo, don’t think twice!
-Truly, it’s a unique experience and, from personal experience, we recommend doing it for sure.
-Besides the fact that Filipinos are very welcoming people who will help you with anything you need, there are lots of travelers who will be doing the same as you.
-If you feel like it, you can even share a few days of travel.
-Female travelers will love reading Traveling solo in the Philippines, is it recommended?
-For those worried about money, here’s a reassuring fact: there are more and more hostels for backpackers in the Philippines where rooms are shared to save.
+If you’re thinking about solo travel in the Philippines, don’t think twice!
+Truly, it’s a unique experience and, based on our own experience, we absolutely recommend it.
+Besides the fact that Filipinos are incredibly welcoming and will help you with anything you need, there are lots of other travelers doing the same thing.
+If you feel like it, you can even share a few days of your trip with them.
+Female travelers will love reading Solo female travel in the Philippines: is it safe?
+For those worried about money, here’s a reassuring fact: there are more and more hostels for backpackers in the Philippines where you can stay in dorms and save money.

 6. Weather in the Philippines: When is the best time to go?

-Whether by email, in our Philippines Guide, in comments, or in the Viajar por Filipinas Facebook group, this is one of the questions you ask us most often.
-As it’s a country with a tropical climate, there’s a solid rule-of-thumb answer, but it can never be considered exact.
-The best time to visit the Philippines in terms of weather is from December to May, when the dry season takes place across most of the archipelago.
+Whether by email, in our Philippines Guide, or in the comments section, this is one of the questions you ask us most often.
+Since the country has a tropical climate, there is a useful rule of thumb, but it should never be taken as an exact science.
+In terms of weather, the best time to visit the Philippines is from December to May, when the dry season runs across most of the archipelago.
 This means the chance of rain is much lower in areas like Palawan, the Visayas, or Luzon, but it still doesn’t guarantee you won’t get a downpour at some point.

 The rainy season in the Philippines runs from June to November in most of the country.
-This increases the likelihood of showers and typhoons, but it’s still perfectly compatible with sunny beach time.
-As you can see, the weather in the Philippines is largely a matter of probability.
-Keep in mind as well that, since it’s such a large country with far‑flung areas, there are places with different microclimates.
-In Siargao, for example, it’s dry season in July and August , when much of the country sees rain.
+This increases the likelihood of showers and typhoons, but you can still enjoy plenty of sunny beach days.
+As you can see, Philippine weather is largely a matter of probability.
+Also keep in mind that, since it’s such a large country with far-flung islands and regions, some places have different microclimates.
+In Siargao, for example, it’s dry season in July and August, while much of the country sees more rain.

-A very useful way to check the current weather in the Philippines is by visiting the government’s official PAGASA website or its Facebook page, where the situation in each area of the country is continuously updated.
+A very useful way to check the current weather in the Philippines is by visiting the official PAGASA website or its Facebook page, where updates for each area of the country are posted regularly.

 7. What to pack for the Philippines

-The eternal traveler debate about whether it’s better to go with a suitcase or a backpack clearly tilts toward the backpack when traveling around the Philippines.
-No one doubts how convenient it is to roll your suitcase through the streets of New York and pop it into a taxi, but in the country of 7.107 islands things are considerably different.
-Often you’ll have to land on beaches where your suitcase wheels are useless, and in other cases you’ll find, as happens when visiting Malapascua, that 90% of the streets aren’t paved and it’s much more comfortable to carry the weight on your back.
+In the classic suitcase vs. backpack debate, the backpack is the clear winner for the Philippines.
+No one doubts how convenient it is to roll your suitcase through the streets of New York and pop it into a taxi, but in the country of 7,641 islands things are quite different.
+You’ll often have to land on beaches where suitcase wheels are useless, and in other cases, such as when visiting Malapascua, you’ll find that 90% of the streets aren’t paved and it’s much more comfortable to carry the weight on your back.

 So, what should you pack in your backpack for traveling to the Philippines?
-Pack light, comfortable summer clothing for hot days, a rain jacket for the more than likely showers you’ll encounter, a power adapter for Philippine plugs, waterproof covers to protect your backpacks, and a first‑aid kit with basic medicines.
-To help protect you from mosquitoes, a long‑sleeved shirt or two won’t hurt, but there’s no need to bring your own mosquito repellent from home: the ones there are cheaper and more effective.
+Pack light, comfortable summer clothing for hot days, a rain jacket for the rain showers you’re likely to encounter, a power adapter for power outlets in the Philippines, waterproof covers to protect your bags, and a first-aid kit with basic medicines.
+To help protect you from mosquitoes, a long-sleeved shirt or two won’t hurt, but there’s no need to bring your own mosquito repellent from home: the ones sold locally are cheaper and more effective.

 8. Transport / How to get around

-Transport in the Philippines is a different world on each of its islands, but in general you’ll find similar options everywhere.
-Tricycles are the equivalent of Thailand’s tuk‑tuk—a motorbike with a sidecar added to carry 2 to 6 people (or many more!).
+Transport in the Philippines works differently on each island, but in general you’ll find similar options almost everywhere.
+Tricycles are the equivalent of Thailand’s tuk-tuks — a motorbike with a sidecar attached that can carry 2 to 6 people (or many more!).
 Jeepneys are old American jeeps modified to carry more passengers and are the cheapest way to get around when traveling in the Philippines.
-Plus, they’re painted and decorated so they become true works of art.
+Plus, they’re painted and decorated so colorfully that they often look like true works of art.

-Another very comfortable way to move freely from place to place is by renting your own motorbike.
-Prices are usually around 350 pesos per day, more expensive where demand is higher and cheaper if you rent long‑term.
-Read carefully Driving and renting a motorbike in the Philippines.
+Another very convenient way to get around freely is by renting your own motorbike.
+Prices are usually around 350 pesos per day, more expensive where demand is higher and cheaper if you rent long-term.
+Make sure you read Driving and renting a motorbike in the Philippines carefully.

 To hop from one island to another, you can take ferries in the Philippines that connect the different ports.
-Sometimes, if you’re trying to reach a less touristy place, you’ll need patience and to combine several to reach your final destination.
+Sometimes, if you’re trying to reach a less touristy destination, you’ll need patience and may have to combine several forms of transport to reach your final destination.

-The other option you’ll use most to get between islands is taking domestic flights in the Philippines.
+The other option you’ll probably use most to get between islands is domestic flights.
 The main airlines operating them are Cebu Pacific, Philippine Airlines, and AirAsia.
-We always use the Skyscanner search engine to find the cheapest, since it shows all the options and makes it easier to compare and buy plane tickets.
-Delays are very common, so be patient and leave enough time between legs so you don’t risk missing one.
+We always use the Skyscanner search engine to find the cheapest options, as it shows all the routes and makes it easier to compare and buy plane tickets.
+Delays are very common, so be patient and leave enough time between connections so you don’t risk missing your next connection.

-You’ll find all this information in How to get around the Philippines, transport guide.
+You’ll find all this information in our transport guide: How to get around the Philippines.

-It’s advisable to travel to the Philippines with cash and exchange it for Philippine pesos when you arrive.
-Unlike other countries, airports there are often where you get the best exchange rate.
-If you need to withdraw money from an ATM, we recommend looking for HSBC machines; there are few, but they don’t charge fees for their service.
+It’s a good idea to travel to the Philippines with cash and exchange it for Philippine pesos when you arrive.
+Unlike in other countries, airports there often offer some of the best exchange rates.
+If you need to withdraw money from an ATM, we recommend looking for HSBC ATMs; there are few, but they don’t charge their own ATM fee.
 You may still pay fees to your own bank for international withdrawals.
-To avoid these, in addition to what we explain in this Philippines Guide, check out our articles on money in the Philippines and Best card for traveling to the Philippines, where we recommend the bank cards we use so we don’t spend a cent on fees.
+To avoid these, in addition to what we explain in this Philippines Guide, check out our articles on money in the Philippines and Best debit card for traveling to the Philippines, where we recommend the bank cards we use so we don’t waste money on fees.

 10. Finding accommodation in the Philippines

-Although on most of our trips we usually use Booking to find accommodation, when traveling in the Philippines the selection on this platform is often a little more limited than on Agoda’s.
-So we always recommend checking both before deciding.
-Sometimes you’ll find the same place listed on both, but at a better price on one of them..
+Although we usually use Booking.com on most of our trips, when traveling in the Philippines, the selection on this platform is often a little more limited than Agoda’s.
+That’s why we always recommend checking both before deciding.
+Sometimes you’ll find the same place listed on both, but at a better price on one of them.

-It’s important to know that there are places—Siargao, for example—and dates when it’s harder to find accommodation.
+It’s important to know that in some places — Siargao, for example — and at certain times of year, it’s harder to find accommodation.
 In those cases, it’s wiser to book as far in advance as possible.
-As it’s such a Catholic country, during times like Christmas in the Philippines or Holy Week there’s a lot of local tourism and it can be really difficult in some places to find a bed.
-The same goes for Chinese New Year—late January to early February—or during the most important festivals in the Philippines.
-Be proactive and book in time.
+Because the Philippines is such a Catholic country, during periods like Christmas in the Philippines or Holy Week there’s a lot of local tourism and it can be really difficult to find a room in some places.
+The same goes for Chinese New Year — late January to early February — or during the most important festivals in the Philippines.
+Be proactive and book early.

 To make it easier to find the best places to stay, we’ve created this ACCOMMODATION GUIDE FOR THE PHILIPPINES.
-Here you’ll find the top places recommended by us and by our readers.
+Here you’ll find the top places recommended by us and our readers.
 Take a look!
-From here you can see the best hotels, resorts, and hostels around the country.
-And if you’re after a special moment, don’t forget to check our picks for the Best resorts in the Philippines and for Overwater bungalows in the Philippines.
+There, you’ll find the best hotels, resorts, and hostels around the country.
+And if you’re looking for a special stay, don’t forget to check our picks for the Best resorts in the Philippines and for Overwater bungalows in the Philippines.

 11. Food in the Philippines

-Traveling to the Philippines is synonymous with epic beaches and unique landscapes, and you may not be expecting Filipino cuisine to surprise you.
-As it was a Spanish colony for many years, you can eat a wide variety of dishes based on meat, stews, and vegetables.
-Carenderias are the most typical restaurants in the Philippines, and you’ll see them everywhere.
-Unlike typical set‑menu restaurants, you lift the lids of pots full of prepared food and pick the dishes you want one by one.
-This is the cheapest way to eat in the Philippines, and at these carenderias you can try some of the most famous dishes: adobo, lumpias, afritada, or our beloved tortang talong, a delicious fusion of omelette and eggplant that we tend to eat by the pair.
-Discover more typical dishes in What to eat in the Philippines?
-25 typical dishes and drinks you’ll like.
+Traveling to the Philippines is synonymous with epic beaches and unique landscapes, and you might not expect Filipino cuisine to surprise you.
+As the country was under Spanish rule for many years, you’ll find a wide variety of dishes featuring meat, stews, and vegetables.
+Carenderias are the most common local eateries in the Philippines, and you’ll see them everywhere.
+Unlike regular restaurants with set menus, you lift the lids of pots full of prepared food and choose the dishes you want.
+This is the cheapest way to eat in the Philippines, and at these carenderias you can try some of the most famous dishes: adobo, lumpia, afritada, or our beloved tortang talong, a delicious fusion of omelette and eggplant that we usually end up ordering two at a time.
+Discover more typical dishes in What to eat in the Philippines: 25 typical dishes and drinks you’ll love.

 Of course, in the more touristy areas like Bohol, El Nido, or Siargao, there are all kinds of restaurants offering staples like pasta, pizza, or burgers.
-You’ll also find plenty of places where you can eat fresh fish with your feet in the sand at very good prices.
+You’ll also find plenty of places where you can eat fresh fish with your toes in the sand at very reasonable prices.

 And let’s not forget the beer!
 In our opinion, the Philippines is the Southeast Asian country with the best beer.
-Filipino San Miguel Pilsen is a true delight to brighten your nights by the sea, but you should also try—WITH CAUTION—Red Horse.
+San Miguel Pilsen is a real treat on an evening by the sea in the Philippines, but you should also try — WITH CAUTION — Red Horse.
 Prices range from 80 to 150 pesos, depending on how touristy the area is.
-A much healthier option is to load up on mango shakes.
-We’d bet millions that the best mango you’ll ever taste is the Filipino one.
+A much healthier option is to go for mango shakes.
+We’d bet good money that the best mango you’ll ever taste will be a Filipino one.

-Although it’s a country that doesn’t have a great reputation for vegetarian food, we can assure you it is totally possible to be vegetarian in the Philippines.
+Although it’s not a country with a great reputation for vegetarian food, we can assure you it is absolutely possible to travel as a vegetarian in the Philippines.

-It’s not as easy as, for example, in Bali or Thailand, but we’ve spent months traveling around the Philippines without eating animal-derived ingredients and without going hungry.
+It’s not as easy as, for example, in Bali or Thailand, but we’ve spent months traveling around the Philippines without eating animal products and without going hungry.

-Here’s a very comprehensive article with recommendations for dishes and where to eat them: Best vegan and vegetarian restaurants in the Philippines.
+Here’s a very comprehensive article with dish recommendations and places to try them: Best vegan and vegetarian restaurants in the Philippines.

-12. What language is spoken in the Philippines
+12. What languages are spoken in the Philippines?

-More than 170 languages are spoken in the Philippines, but only two are official: Filipino and English.
-Yes, you read that right—English is an official language in the Philippines and, thanks to this, the vast majority of Filipinos speak it very well.
-Don’t worry if you don’t speak English; that’s no barrier to traveling in the Philippines.
-People are very friendly and, even if it’s with gestures or translation apps, you won’t have any trouble.
+More than 170 languages are spoken in the Philippines, but only two are official languages: Filipino and English.
+Yes, you read that right — English is an official language in the Philippines and, because of this, the vast majority of Filipinos speak it very well.
+Even if English isn’t your first language, you’ll still find it easy to get around the Philippines.
+People are very friendly and, even if you rely on gestures or translation apps, you won’t have any trouble.

-Hardly any Spanish is spoken in the Philippines anymore.
-Only some older people remember a bit from when they studied it at school, but something that will likely surprise you when traveling around the Philippines is that many of the words they use are a legacy of 300 years of Spanish colonialism.
-So if you decide to travel to the Philippines, you’ll often hear “tenedor,” “cuchara,” “mesa,” “silla,” or “guapo.”
-Plus, many of the numbers are exactly the same as ours.
-You’ll often meet Filipinos who don’t realize these words come from Spanish and will be amazed if they see you start counting “uno, dos, tres, cuatro, cinco…” in what they think is only their language.
-You can read more from this Philippines Guide in our article Languages of the Philippines.
+Very little Spanish is spoken in the Philippines today.
+Some older people may still remember a little from when they studied it at school, but something that will likely surprise you when traveling around the Philippines is that many of the words people use are a legacy of more than 300 years of Spanish colonial rule. ou may notice familiar Spanish-derived words such as “tenedor,” “cuchara,” “mesa,” “silla,” or “guapo,” as well as many numbers, which remain part of everyday vocabulary in several Philippine languages.
+You can read more about this in our article Languages of the Philippines.

 13. Internet in the Philippines

-If you want to get online during your trip, you’re probably wondering whether there’s Wi‑Fi in the Philippines.
-The answer is yes—but with caveats.
-Although the vast majority of hotels and accommodations offer Wi‑Fi, away from big cities it’s very likely it won’t be great quality.
-That’s why we always recommend getting a Filipino prepaid SIM card so you can connect to the internet.
+If you want to get online during your trip, you’re probably wondering whether Wi-Fi is available in the Philippines.
+The answer is yes — but with caveats.
+Although the vast majority of hotels and accommodations offer Wi-Fi, away from big cities it’s very likely that it won’t be very reliable.
+That’s why we always recommend getting a Filipino prepaid SIM card so you can stay connected.

 Globe and Smart are the country’s two main carriers, and both offer fairly similar rates, coverage, and speeds.
-In our internet in the Philippines guide we break down each plan and which is best depending on how you’ll use it and how many days your trip around the Philippines will last.
+In our internet in the Philippines guide, we break down each plan and explain which one is best depending on how you plan to use it and how many days your trip around the Philippines will last.

-14. Travel consulting: we’ll tailor‑make your trip to the Philippines
+14. Custom Trip Planning: We’ll tailor your trip to the Philippines

-If you want to travel to the Philippines and completely forget about having to make all the preparations, we can do it for you.
-We travel to the Philippines constantly and can help with everything you need.
-We’ll help you find the cheapest flights, the best accommodation for your tastes and budget, we’ll design your perfect itinerary, and we’ll answer all your questions.
-If you don’t have time to prepare this trip using this complete Philippines Travel Guide, it feels too cumbersome, or you simply want us—who know the country well—to do it for you, don’t hesitate: we’ll help!
+If you want to travel to the Philippines and forget about making all the arrangements yourself, we can do it for you.
+We travel around the Philippines constantly and can help with everything you need.
+We’ll help you find the cheapest flights, the best accommodation for your style and budget, design your perfect itinerary, and we’ll answer all your questions.
+If you don’t have time to prepare this trip using this complete Philippines Travel Guide, if it feels too overwhelming, or if you simply want us — as people who know the country inside out — to do it for you, don’t hesitate: we’ll help!

-15. What to see in the Philippines: Must‑see classics
+15. Best things to do in the Philippines: Must-see classics

-Now that you have all the information at hand to travel to the Philippines, you’re probably wondering: what shouldn’t I miss on a trip to the Philippines?
+Now that you have all the information you need to travel to the Philippines, you’re probably wondering: What shouldn’t I miss on a trip to the Philippines?
 We’re so in love with this country that we don’t like to talk about “musts,” because as you explore you’ll discover its magic in every corner.
-In Things to do in the Philippines, Best islands in the Philippines to visit, or Less‑touristy islands in the Philippines you can get a feel for many of its highlights.
+In Things to do in the Philippines, Best islands in the Philippines to visit, and Less-touristy islands in the Philippines, you can get a feel for many of its highlights.

-There are as many trips around the archipelago as there are travelers, but these are the most popular destinations that usually appear in most itineraries for the Philippines:
+There are as many ways to travel around the archipelago as there are travelers, but these are the most popular destinations that appear in most Philippines travel itineraries:

 EL NIDO

-We have no doubt that, if you’re thinking of traveling to the Philippines, you’ve heard of El Nido, Palawan.
-The town itself isn’t pretty but, from here, exciting excursions to lagoons and epic beaches surrounded by the karst limestone cliffs of the Bacuit Archipelago await you.
+We’re sure that, if you’re thinking of traveling to the Philippines, you’ve heard of El Nido, Palawan.
+The town itself isn’t pretty but, from here, exciting boat trips to lagoons and epic beaches surrounded by the karst limestone cliffs of the Bacuit Archipelago await you.

 SIARGAO

-Siargao is very much in vogue—and for good reason.
+Siargao is very much on travelers’ radar — and for good reason.
 The surfing mecca of the Philippines, with its world-famous Cloud 9 wave, has it all.
-Here you can go island hopping, reach the gorgeous Subga Lagoon, or swim in the beautiful natural pools of Magpupungko.
-A must!
+Here you can go island hopping, reach the gorgeous Sugba Lagoon, or swim in the beautiful natural pools of Magpupungko.
+A must-visit!

 BOHOL

-On the island of Bohol, some of the most popular experiences of a trip to the Philippines await you.
-The famous Chocolate Hills, curious animals like tarsiers, diving in Balicasag amid endless marine life, or the vibe of Alona Beach, Panglao, are just the tip of the iceberg.
+Some of the most popular experiences in the Philippines await you on Bohol.
+The famous Chocolate Hills, fascinating animals such as tarsiers, diving in Balicasag surrounded by incredible marine life, or the vibe of Alona Beach, Panglao, are just the tip of the iceberg.

 MALAPASCUA

 We’ve lost count of how many times we’ve gone to Malapascua on our trips to the Philippines.
-This tiny island is a unique place in the world to see the thresher shark, and it also gives you the chance to visit the huge sandbar of Kalanggaman.
+This tiny island is one of the few places in the world where you can see thresher sharks, and it also gives you the chance to visit the huge sandbar on Kalanggaman.
 Even so, Malapascua Island is much more than that.
 Its magic will make you never want to leave once you’re there.

 CORON

-Coron offers possibilities very similar to what El Nido provides, but with a much smaller number of tourists.
+Coron offers experiences very similar to El Nido, but with far fewer tourists.
 Get up very early, secure a private boat, and set off to discover incredible spots like Malcapuya Island, Bulog Dos or Twin Lagoon.
-The debate between Coron or El Nido is on and… we’re clear about it.
+The Coron vs El Nido debate is real and… we know where we stand.

 SIQUIJOR

-Siquijor, when it comes to traveling to the Philippines, offers variety.
-It’s a unique place that combines waterfalls like Cambugahay Falls, caves such as those of Cantabon, and beaches and marine sanctuaries where you can enjoy the sea.
-As if that weren’t enough, the island of Siquijor hides a magical side that few know, and we’ll help you reach it.
+Siquijor adds plenty of variety to a trip around the Philippines.
+It’s a unique place that combines waterfalls like Cambugahay Falls, caves like Cantabon Cave, and beaches and marine sanctuaries where you can enjoy the sea.
+As if that weren’t enough, the island of Siquijor hides a magical side that few travelers know about, and we’ll help you find it.

 PORT BARTON

 When Claudia first visited Port Barton, south of El Nido, she fell in love.
-This small town is a perfect place for a few days of relaxation on your trip to the Philippines.
-Here you can combine tremendous island hoppings, where you’ll swim with turtles, with afternoons bathing under a big waterfall.
+This small town is a perfect place for a few relaxing days on your trip to the Philippines.
+Here you can combine fantastic island-hopping trips, where you’ll swim with turtles, with afternoons swimming beneath a big waterfall.

 ROMBLON

-On our most recent trip to the Philippines the star was the Romblon archipelago.
-Still scarcely known by the masses, this Philippine treasure is blessed with dreamlike beaches such as Bonbon Beach or—with what for us is one of our favorite islands—Cresta de Gallo.
+On our most recent trip to the Philippines, the highlight was the Romblon archipelago.
+Still largely unknown to mass tourism, this Philippine treasure is blessed with dreamlike beaches such as Bonbon Beach and one of our favorite islands: Cresta de Gallo.

 CAMIGUIN